-Hampshire Constabulary has also implemented iGrafx to allow everyone across the force to view and drill down into processes, which was not previously possible.
+Hampshire Constabulary has also implemented iGrafx tool for process modeling and simultion, which allows everyone across the force to view and drill down into processes, which was not previously possible.
 This means that all concerned can spot areas for improvement, and if a process needs to be revised, it can be done quickly and the update is immediately viewable.

-“Until we implemented the iGrafx Platform, each department had its own file structure and servers,” said Jackson.
+“Until we implemented the process analysis and simulation tool of iGrafx, each department had its own file structure and servers,” said Jackson.
 “As a result, only people within specific teams had access to information about their processes, which made it difficult to see where there were inefficiencies and duplications.”

 ”iGrafx has allowed us to begin building a suite of process maps for the entire force— from the headquarters down to individual departments and OCUs.
 This is enabling us to drive efficiencies and deliver on our Business Improvement Plan,” concluded Jackson.